Type of Lenders

-Uploan claims to “empower HR leaders with 360-degree salary linked wellness services,” allowing employees access to loans, salary advances, and insurance products that they may need.
+Uploan claims to “empower HR leaders with 360-degree salary-linked wellness services,” allowing employees access to loans, salary advances, and insurance products they may need.

 Blend is one of the pioneers of peer-to-peer lending in the Philippines.
 Managed by Inclusive Financial Technologies, BlendPH connects borrowers and lenders through an online platform.

-Through this, borrowers can meet their financial needs, while lenders can enjoy higher interest rates from their investments.
+Borrowers can meet their financial needs, while lenders enjoy higher interest rates from their investments.